To see the original publication of this article visit Center for American Entrepreneurship.

 The severity of the 2020 storm has been truly unprecedented.
-Between February and April, the number of active U.S. businesses plummeted by 3.3 million, or 22 percent, the largest drop ever, including 17 percent of white-owned businesses, 26 percent of Asian-owned businesses, 32 percent of Hispanic-owned businesses, and a staggering 41 percent of Black-owned businesses.
+Between February and April, the number of active U.S. businesses plummeted by 3.3 million, or 22 percent, the largest drop ever, including 17 percent of white-owned businesses, 26 percent of Asian-owned businesses, 32 percent of Hispanic-owned businesses, and a staggering 41 percent of Black-owned businesses as reported by

 According to the Census Bureau’s September 10th update of its Small Business Pulse Survey, 1 in 20 small businesses – as many as 1.5 million – expect to close over the next few months.
 And on September 16th, Yelp, the online rating and review service for local businesses, released its Economic Average Report, showing that business closures had increased 23 percent since mid-July and that 60 percent of all business closures since February are now permanent.

 Meanwhile, record numbers of young businesses – “startups” – have failed or laid off employees, as many have been shut out of the Paycheck Protection Program (PPP) and the Federal Reserve’s Main Street Lending Program.